 The National Curriculum

 Our pupil’s experience a curriculum that meets both the needs of the National Curriculum as well as our own school curriculum.
-The structure of our curriculum content is provided by the Quigley Essentials Curriculum.
+The structure of our curriculum content is provided by the Dimensions Curriculum.

 The National Curriculum is delivered to all pupils in Years One to Six.

 The new National Curriculum brought in at the start of September 2014, is written so that children have to cover some objectives over the course of a two year period and some objectives over a single year period.

 The ethos of the new curriculum is embedding depth and mastery of the learning objectives.
 Therefore assessing children’s depth of knowledge and ability to apply this knowledge into other contexts is now every school’s priority.

 Assessment of these objectives is now no longer determined by a central system of levels determined by the Government.
 Instead, it focuses on: